 - Optional extras eg hot air ballooning at Sossusvlei

 You may also want to look at

 Take in many of the top attractions in this vast and fascinating country – the burnt-red dunes of Sossusvlei, the desolate Skeleton Coast, the quaint quasi-Bavarian seaside town of Swakopmund and the startling geographical features of Damaraland.
-Search for the desert-adapted elephants and lions and explore two different sections of Etosha National Park – all in the company of your own highly-experienced personal guide.
+Search for the desert-adapted elephants and lions and explore Etosha National Park with its ancient salt pan – all in the company of your own highly experienced personal guide.

 Famous for its arresting desert scenery and outstanding game viewing, Namibia is one of Southern Africa's top travel destinations.
 Its most captivating attraction, the ancient Namib Desert, presents endless ochre dunes and parched salt pans, while the game-viewing gem of Etosha National Park offers a world-class safari experience.
 Natural wonders include the Fish River Canyon, Etosha Pan, Sossusvlei, Waterberg Plateau and the fertile Caprivi Strip.